danielharrell/open-eyes-lect-2017-18/Open.md

 dim-sighted.

-The subject of this passage, of course, is the center of self in my last passage: Dorothea's first husband.
-And Eliot addresses the reader directly about him, I think, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
-In this respect, it is as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character.
-For she gives us a point of view on Causabon to make him pitiable rather than contemptible.
-That is, Eliot gives us a center from which another can be seen as self, as if to make us move from self to self, in the only form of self-transcendence possible, if again our selfhood encloses us in openness.
+The subject of this passage, of course, is the center of self in the last passage: Dorothea's first husband.
+And Eliot addresses the reader directly, I think, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
+It as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character, as she gives us a point of view on Causabon to make him pitiable rather than contemptible.
+That is, Eliot gives us a center from which another can be seen as self, and as if to move us from self to self, in the only form of self-transcendence possible, if again our selfhood encloses us in openness.

+But what is it, then, that makes Mr. Causabon pitiable?
+For Eliot writes as if he should be pitied for a self he can never escape, and as if there were no way to enjoy and still be enclosed.
+For what selfhood is left once we are possessed, fully, by the glory we behold?
+Or once our consciousness is transformed, rapturously, into the vividness of a thought?
+The ardor of a passion?
+The energy of an action?
+Eliot writes of enjoyment as if it were an experience not of satisfaction, but of consummation.
-But in another respect, the passage points in a different direction, even an opposite direction.
-For the description Eliot gives of joy sounds as if the self *is* transcended, altogether, in what we might call self-consummation.
-Joy, on this account, is a liberation from the self in need.
-But what remains, in deliverance, is not the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.
-The self is consumed in, or even distilled into, the vividness of a thought, the ardor of a passion, the energy of an action, the glory of a vision.
+A liberation from the self in need, intelligibly enough; but where what remains in deliverance, more puzzlingly, is not the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.

-And this, then, is perhaps what it would mean for the self to be open, simply and truly open, if it were possible.
+The puzzle in this, which again is the puzzle of a self transcended altogether, can make it easy to doubt Eliot's description of enjoyment.
+We might accuse it of falsely making what we feel into what we are, when there is no escape from what we are, even in the most ecstatic feeling of joy.
+Once the feeling is gone, we can presume, it will leave us with a self in need, as if our liberation in joy were just a dream.
+Yet Eliot writes her description not to make joy look exceptional, but to make the man who lacks it look exceptional.
+And if we are to pity this man, it seems we must take the self-transcendence in joy that Causabon has never known to be true rather than false.
+A matter of fact rather than a matter for doubt.
+But this confronts us with another paradox.
+For how can we take a matter as fact, if it is easy to doubt?
+That is, how can we read what Eliot writes about self-transcendence as she intends it, if it is possible to doubt what she writes as she intends it?
+We might think to resolve this paradox at once by answering that what Eliot writes about self-transcendence can be questioned outside the novel, even if it ought to go unquestioned inside the novel.
+But this answer only sharpens the paradox.
+For why is it only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?

+. claim
+we can be carried outside ourselves how can a claim that we can be carried outside ourselves only look incredible .
+If we can question what she writes from outside the novel, how is it possible to accept what she writes from inside the novel.
+. as , no matter her intention. outside that intention. ,

+- Why is it outside, in this case the novel, that the self looks incapable being carried outside itself.

+illusory.  just an illusion. just a dream. the liberation once the joy is gone, will sooner or later return, we can presume, once the joy is gone, and no matter what we say, in a more poetic vein, Eliot says, in a more poetic vein, about . and even redoubling this falsehood in and begs any questions about what we are once what we feel, in enjoyment, has passed.
+The self in need, we can presume, will sooner or later return, whatever we might say, in a more poetic vein, about a liberation from it. as it seems to turn what we feel into what we are, (Move exceptional bit up here.
+To make the man incapable of it exceptional.)
+Then put something like: self-transcendence may be something to doubt from outside the novel; but inside the novel, it is something to accept.
+But it seems we must accept it, if we are to pity Mr Causabon as Eliot does; and Eliot writes it as if she assumes this acceptance.
+That is, from inside the novel, self-transcendence is a commonplace, which explains a character's plight there is no way to ask if uestion the self-transcendence o put it another way, the self-transcendence she describes can be questioned from outside the novel; but inside the novel,  liot's To put this another way, we might say that Eliot Eliot's description, in other words, can be questioned from outside the novel, but inside the novel , it seems we we doubt it, we are no longer readers of it.
+But to doubt her .
+There is no way to escape the self in need for good. leaves it unclear, as it mistakes, even if deliberately, what we feel for what we are. confuses what we feel and what we are make what we feel into what we are. ; e or shehow could we be, not not merely feel, the vividness of a thought? us to a thought, or passion, or It is easy, of course, to doubt this description; for where do we locate a thought, or passion, or action, or vision, except in the self that on this account is absurdly consumed?
+But escape bit here, and: no way to enjoy and still be enclosed. the literal truth of her description.
+But if we are to pity Causabon, we must somehow accept it.
+Of course, we can ask whether self-consummation is possible. the self could ever be consumed, question whether the self Causabon is to be pitied, it seems, for a self he can never escape, and the way it makes him closed rather than open, if as if being enclosed in openness were a contradiction in terms.

 But Eliot writes as if it were not just possible, but present, in any experience of joy.
 Her language for the